 - IgM antibodies are detectable in 99% of patients by day 10 after the onset of illness.

 - IgM levels peak about two weeks after the onset of symptoms and then decline to undetectable levels over 2–3 months.

-- Sensitivity: 65-75% sensitive in single acute serum sample.
+- Sensitivity: 65-75% sensitive in a single acute serum sample.

-Note: To distinguish primary and secondary dengue infections, IgM/IgG antibody ratios are now more commonly used than the haemagglutination-inhibition test (HI).
+Note: To distinguish between primary and secondary dengue infections, IgM/IgG antibody ratios are now more commonly used than the hemagglutination-inhibition test (HI).

-- Molecular diagnosis: detection of viral RNA in plasma or serum or tissues using Nucleic Acid Amplification Tests (NAAT).
+- Molecular diagnosis: detection of viral RNA in plasma or serum or tissues using nucleic acid amplification test (NAAT).
 RT-PCR based methods for rapid identification and serotyping of dengue virus in acute phase serum are available.